Peter-duiyi/Cplusplus/String Operations.md

 ### Compare

-compare C string: use strcmp
+Compare C string: use strcmp
-compare C++ string: use compare
+Compare C++ string: use compare

 a.compare(b)
 * if a is longer than b, return 1